bgamari/ghc-wiki-import/lightweight-concurrency.md

 http://community.haskell.org/\~simonmar/papers/conc-substrate.pdf](http://community.haskell.org/~simonmar/papers/conc-substrate.pdf)).
 This page contains information about the design, implementation, problems and potential solutions for building user-level concurrency primitives in GHC.
 Currently, the focus is on user-level implementation of non-deterministic parallelism in GHC ([Control.Concurrent](http://www.haskell.org/ghc/docs/latest/html/libraries/base/Control-Concurrent.html)).

+Lightweight concurrency implementation resides in the `ghc-lwc` branch in the git repo.

 ## Introduction